India's Multilateral Strategy

 BRICS Kazan Summit 2024 — Expansion and India-China Diplomacy

 The 16th BRICS Summit was held in Kazan, Russia on 22–24 October 2024 under the theme "Strengthening Multilateralism for Just Global Development and Security."
-Four new full members joined on 1 January 2024 (Egypt, Ethiopia, Iran, UAE), and 13 new "partner countries" were invited.
+Four new full members joined on 1 January 2024 (Egypt, Ethiopia, Iran, UAE), and 10 partner countries were formally inducted on 1 January 2025 (Belarus, Bolivia, Cuba, Kazakhstan, Malaysia, Nigeria, Thailand, Uganda, Uzbekistan, Vietnam).
 India continued to attend despite Western pressure to distance itself from Russia.
 PM Modi and President Xi held a bilateral summit on the margins — their first in five years — which was directly followed by India and China reaching the LAC patrolling agreement on 21 October 2024.

 Key Kazan outcomes: plans for a BRICS Payment System and BRICS grain exchange; reaffirmation of de-dollarisation as a long-term goal; adoption of the Kazan Declaration.
 BRICS' GDP (PPP) now exceeds G7's, and its combined population represents over 45% of the world.

-UPSC angle: BRICS Kazan 2024 — membership (10 full members as of 2024), 13 partner countries, Modi-Xi bilateral, LAC agreement connection.
+UPSC angle: BRICS Kazan 2024 — membership (10 confirmed full members as of Jan 2025), 10 partner countries (inducted Jan 2025), Modi-Xi bilateral, LAC agreement connection.
 BRICS expansion vs. G7 comparison is a standard Prelims question.

 G20 Brazil Summit 2024 — Rio de Janeiro Declaration